dbtrick/dbtrick/README.md

 # Hi there, I'm Patrick 👋

-I'm a recent computer science graduate pursuing a career in data engineering.
+I'm a recent Computer Science graduate pursuing a career in data engineering.
 I'm passionate about working with data and leveraging modern tools and technologies to create efficient and scalable data pipelines.
 Below are the tools and languages I use:

 ## Languages and Tools
 ![dbt](https://img.shields.io/badge/dbt-FF694B?style=for-the-badge&logo=dbt&logoColor=white)